Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 1. **Obtaining the data**.
 2. **Data Pre-processing** :
     1. Reads quality control.
-    2. Mark duplicated reads.
+    2. Mark duplicate reads.
     3. Base Quality Scores Recalibration (BQSR).
 3. **Variant discovery**.
-    1. Variant calling.
-    2. Variant filtration.
 4. **Variant** **filtration.**
 5. **Variant annotation**.

-### Germline short variant discovery
+### Choosing the right workflow

 **Germline** mutations are mutations that can be found already in the germ cells, and therefore they are present within all other body cells and considered inheritable.
 In opposed to that, **Somatic** mutations are mutations that appear spontaneously within specific cells, and many times they are causative of cancer.
+Our analysis does not involve cancer, and there is only a single sample.
+In addition, because our data is exomic, it is less suitable for structural variation discovery.
+Therefore, the **Germline short variant discovery (SNPs + Indels)** workflow is the most suited for our case, hence we shall implement it here.

 ---